Email marketing is considered the no.1 marketing strategy for almost any business out there. And why not?

 Beyond personalization, there’s a need for consistency in providing value that creates anticipation for every email.
 Getting more people to open your emails can be easier when they’re excited about what’s inside.

-To create such case, you need send out valuable content via email to your leads on a regular basis; maybe weekly or bi-weekly.
+To create such a case, you need to send out valuable content via email to your leads on a regular basis; maybe weekly or bi-weekly.

 If you can build that trust that your emails are always valuable, then one or two promotions in between won’t hurt.